Why Do Ski Boots Hurt My Feet? Practical Solutions

-- ❌Power strap/boot cuff too tight around calf which limits ankle flex.
+- Power strap/boot cuff is too tight around calf, which limits ankle flex.

-- Allow your ankle to flex properly by reducing the tightness around your calf.
-(Release the power straps tightness and/or remove boot spoilers behind the calf).
-If you have a low calf as is common with most women, then look for a women specific boot.
+- Allow your ankle to flex correctly by reducing the tightness around your calf.
+(Release the power strap tightness and/or remove boot spoilers behind the calf).
+If you have a low calf, as is common with most women, I'd recommend trying a women-specific boot.